 Religion’s relation with politics and science

-Recently, the usefulness of religion in politics and knowledge production – and vice versa – has received some attention.
+Recently, the usefulness of religion in politics and science – and vice versa – has received some attention.
 Indeed, the connection between religion and society has never been denied.
 Religiousness was and still is playing a (big) part in the ways in which people perceive the world.
 Today, we might use religious texts and ideas to look at current events.
 Furthermore, we can use modern-day knowledge to analyse the usefulness of such ideas.
 This article shows some examples of how religion and society still have an impact on each other.

 Study on secularism wins Theology Prize

 In November 2019, the philosopher Charles Taylor received the Ratzinger Award, presented to him by Pope Francis.
 Taylor is best known for his work on secularism and African theology.
 Prize winners were chosen by the Joseph Ratzinger-Benedict XVI Foundation.
 This Foundation was established in 2010 in order to support theological research and to promote studies on the teachings of the retired Pope Benedict XVI.
 Taylor was awarded for his analysis of secularisation as a cultural phenomenon.
 He was applauded for his “breadth of vision” within his analysis.
 This exemplifies how scientific knowledge that focuses on non-religiousness has inspired certain religious organisations to be more open to listening to and appreciating the value of work that explores the reduced role of religion in modern society.

 Biblical Brexit Story